eldondev/gentoo-base/README.md

 there I can install grub onto the qemu image (this is safer than mucking with grub on the host).

-In the above example, the current qemu image is ~252Mb, just a little more than a stage3.
+In the above example, the current qemu image is ~500Mb, with docker and necessary build tools installed.